Hubertine Heijermans

-Hubertine Heijermans was a figurative painter, a multi-plate etching artist, Swiss printmaker and engraver, living in Canton de Vaud, Switzerland since 1958.
+Hubertine Heijermans (8 January 1936 – 31 July 2022) was a Dutch-born Swiss figurative painter, a multi-plate etching artist, Swiss printmaker and engraver, living in Canton de Vaud, Switzerland since 1958.
+She died on 31 July 2022, at the age of 86.

 Early life

 Hubertine Heijermans was born in Amsterdam on 8 January 1936.
 Her ancestors include painter Marie Heijermans and writer Herman Heijermans.
-She was educated at the Barlaeus Gymnasium, took painting lessons from 1954–1957 with Jos Rovers, and then studied for 2 years at the Rijksakademie in Amsterdam with professor Gé Röling (1904–1981).
+She was educated at the Barlaeus Gymnasium, took painting lessons from 1954 to 1957 with Jos Rovers, and then studied for 2 years at the Rijksakademie in Amsterdam with professor Gé Röling (1904–1981).

 In 1958, she met Nils, born in the Netherlands, but a volunteer and an officer in the British Army during the second world war.
 They got married and settled in Lausanne, where in 1960 their son Anian was born.
-From 1968-72, she studied etching techniques at the Villa Schifanoia (of the European Section of Rosary College of Arts and Sciences, Illinois USA, now Dominican University) and at Fiesole, Italy.
+From 1968 to 1972, she studied etching techniques at the Villa Schifanoia (of the European Section of Rosary College of Arts and Sciences, Illinois USA, now Dominican University) and at Fiesole, Italy.
 The school was run by Dominican Sisters.
 In order for her to not remain all day in the convent, her etching teacher Swietlan Kraczyna found a studio in a palazzo overlooking Florence and the river Arno.
 In 1972, she won the Premio Brunelleschi (a Florentine prize for painters and sculptors) with a series of seven oilpaintings of a young Haitian woman, honored by Piero Bargellini the Mayor of Florence.
 She then returned to Villars in Switzerland with her heavy etching press Bendini-Bologna, who is not electrically driven, but has to be turned by hand.
 The couple divorced in 1973.
 Her former husband died in 2001 in France.

 Hubertine Heijermans has lived and worked in Switzerland as an artist-painter and graveur Suisse since 1958.
 She has had her own artist studio, Atelier "Hubertine", in Canton de Vaud since 1981.